I decided to do a lot of research to try and discover the key traits of positive people to see what makes us happy.

 Do you have a negative relationship with money?
 If so, learn to change the way you think about money here.

-7: Positive people don’t care about the popularity contest
+7: Surprisingly, another trait of positive people is that they don’t care about the popularity contest

 Positive people know who they are and they accept who they are 100%.

 Because they accept themselves completely they don’t feel a need to be accepted or liked by others.

 If you like them, great.

 The trait of positive people is to love themselves for who they are, and not worry what other people think.

 8: Positive people view rejection as protection

 If you want to know how to be a positive person, accept rejection.

 Yes, that’s right, a key habit of positive people is accepting that they will get rejected sometimes, and it is not an issue.